Last Updated on by William J. Lopez

 - Remap buttons however you wish

-- The top panel is not tightly fit so it can wiggle around during intense gaming sessions
+- The top panel is not tightly fit to wiggle around during intense gaming sessions.

 - A 3-way operation for the joystick